9 of the Best-Smelling Flowers That Belong in Your Garden

 If you’re looking for a plant to sweeten the evening air, this is a great choice.
 Also known as flowering tobacco, nicotiana is grown in most zones as an annual.
 It has slender, tubular white flowers growing above large green leaves, and the jasmine-like scent is strongest after dark.
 Look for the heirloom variety Nicotiana alata, or ‘Jasmine Tobacco,’ which is more fragrant than modern cultivars.

 Clouds of sweet alyssum in shades of white, purple, and pink are so pretty in garden borders and containers, and they have a wonderful, honey-like scent to boot.
 Grow alyssum from starts or from seeds planted directly in the ground.
 It grows as an annual in colder zones, and will readily self-sow in the following years.
 Growing alyssum in containers is a great way to have easy access to the sweetly scented flowers.
-And they’ll look lovely in your home too—here are some tips on arranging if you decide to bring them inside.
+And they’ll look lovely in your home too.

 This is another garden favorite whose fragrance will not only draw you in, but will also attract butterflies and hummingbirds.
 Phlox grow to heights of two to four feet and are perfect to place behind shorter perennials.
 The perfumed blooms appear in mid-summer, and you can find varieties of phlox in white, pink, orange, and purple.
 Next, know these 10 secrets to creating a lovely yard, according to landscape artists.